rdsq/blazesh/README.md

 - `↑` represents unpushed changes
 - `↓` represents unpulled chnages

-And it also shows the number of background jobs, if it is not `0` like this:
+And it also shows the number of background jobs if it is not `0` like this:

 ![Blazesh showing the jobs number in brackets as 1 after running `sleep 5` on background](./media/jobs.jpg)